At a Glance

 ✨Showcase Your Qualifications

 Make sure to highlight your Building Services qualification, whether it's an HNC or ONC.
-Be prepared to discuss how your education has equipped you with the skills necessary for the role of Commissioning Manager.
+Be prepared to discuss how your education has equipped you for the role of Commissioning Manager.

 ✨Demonstrate Relevant Experience